National Security Strategy (United States)

 The National Security Strategy (NSS) is a document prepared periodically by the executive branch of the United States that lists the national security concerns and how the administration plans to deal with them.
 The legal foundation for the document is spelled out in the Goldwater–Nichols Act.
 The document is purposely general in content, and its implementation relies on elaborating guidance provided in supporting documents such as the National Military Strategy.

-Purposes of the NSS report
+Purpose

 The stated intent of the Goldwater–Nichols legislation is broadly accepted as valid for effective political discourse on issues affecting the nation's security—the Congress and the Executive need a common understanding of the strategic environment and the administration's intent as a starting point for future dialogue.
 That said, however, it is understood that in the adversarial environment that prevails, this report can only provide a beginning point for the dialogue necessary to reach such a "common" understanding.

 The requirement of producing this report along with the budget request leads to an iterative, interagency process involving high level meetings that helps to resolve internal differences in foreign policy agendas.
 However, "this report was not to be a neutral planning document, as many academics and even some in uniform think it to be.
 Rather it was ... intended to serve five primary purposes."